-During the 1820s, the famous Steamboats entered trade.
-In that time goods, especially cotton, timber and food were transported down the river.
+During the 1820s, the famous Steamboats entered the trade.
+In that time goods, especially cotton, timber, and food were transported down the river.
 During the 1880s, the steamboat traffic diminished because of the arrival of the railroads, but they remained as a feature until the 1920s.
-Delta Queen and such few steamboats have e survived as icons.
+Delta Queen and such few steamboats have survived as icons.

 8. Volga River

-The Volga is one of the most important rivers of Russia.
-We are also placing this at number eight in our list of top 10 most beautiful rivers in the world.
+Volga is one of the most important rivers in Russia.
 It is also the longest river in Europe.
 Including the capital Moscow, there are 11 out of the 20 largest cities of Russia which are situated in the Volga’s drainage basin.